Publications that make use of David Grove's ideas

 (2009) MSc thesis: An exploratory study on the use of metaphor on creative cognition, University of Leicester, School of Psychology

-This paper presents a research project that investigates whether the design thinking and problem solving used in the studio can also improve students’ levels of academic literacy.
-Using the ‘Fishscale of Academicness’ that likens texts to fish and Lawley & Tompkins’ Symbolic Modelling process, students are asked to verbalise their
+The research project investigated whether the design thinking and problem solving used in the studio can improve students' levels of academic literacy.
+Using the 'Fishscale of Academicness' that likens texts to fish and Lawley & Tompkins' Symbolic Modelling process,

-understanding of what makes a source academic in group discussions and
+students verbalise in group discussions their understanding of what makes a source academic, and

 at the same time to physicalise them as a visual representation.
 This paper analyses the metaphors student groups developed and discovers that allowing students to design their own personalised (and visual) metaphors turned the abstract experience of analysing secondary sources into something more concrete.

-working with the experience of bereaved mothers.
-CHIPlay 2014 - Participatory Design for Serious Game Design
+Harrer, S. (2014).
+From loss and grief to game designworking with the experience of bereaved mothers.
+CHIPlay 2014 - Participatory Design for Serious Game Design. br/>

 Draws on the work of Lakoff & Johnson and Lawley & Tompkins in a PhD project at the Austrian Academy of Sciences, University of Vienna, Austria to answer the questions: "How can the experience of loss and mourning be communicated through digital game design?
 How can the voices of grieving people be made tangible through game mechanics, rules, and game fiction?"